 However, the Farmer’s Market does not open until May, and closes at the end of October, which means that unless I have been diligently planning and planting a fall garden and preserving food, I will not have access to local, fresh produce for many, many months.

 If you live in a similar climate, consider planting your own fall garden.
 For a step-by-step guide to the ins and outs of selecting the right seeds, when to time your planting, and how to protect your crops from cold, check out my eBook, Homestead Honey’s Guide to Fall Gardening.

 My fall garden planning starts way back in January or February, when I sit down with pencil and paper and map out my garden beds and crop succession for the entire year.
 While there are fancier ways of planning your garden, I prefer the ease of pencil and paper, and I have a record of each year’s gardens at my fingertips for crop rotation.

-I know from experience that many of my spring or overwintered crops will be harvested in early-mid-summer, leaving me with open bed space for fall crops, for instance:
+I know from experience that the following spring or overwintered crops will be harvested in early-mid-summer, leaving me with open bed space for fall crops:

 - Spring plantings of potatoes

 - Spring plantings of cabbage